-Kim Smith serves as the National Manager of Practice Operations Development and Transitions for Tenet Healthcare.
-In her role Kim supports the growth of physician practices and its leaders across 26 markets from California to Florida.
+Kim Smith serves as the Senior Director II/Vice President of Physician Services for Providence Health in Columbia, SC.
+In her role she has executive oversight for Providence Medical Group – including cardiology, general surgery, orthopedics, urology, and primary care services.
+In her prior role with Tenet Healthcare, Kim supported the growth of physician practices and its leaders across 26 markets from California to Florida.
 Kim, a native of Greenville, North Carolina, has served in progressive leadership roles for healthcare organizations, such as Duke Medicine, for the past 12 years.
 She received her bachelor’s degree in Psychology and Public Health from Wake Forest University.
 Kim received her master’s degree in Health Administration and Policy from the Arnold School of Public Health at the University of South Carolina.
 Kim’s passion for servant leadership and business growth resulted in her to writing three books.
 In 2015, she launched a leadership-consulting firm called The Positivity Academy.
 Through her consulting firm, Kim helps corporations establish purpose-driven and people-centered work cultures.
 She assists corporations’ position leaders and teams for accelerated growth through customized trainings, innovative online learning solutions, and keynote talks.
 Kim began supporting the mission of the Preeclampsia Foundation in 2012 after the tragic loss of her daughter Lauren Kelly due to HELLP syndrome.
 As a HELLP syndrome survivor, she has devoted the past several years in bringing awareness to pregnancy related illnesses like preeclampsia to patients and clinicians.
 An advocate for healthy moms and babies, she is passionate about reducing maternal and infant mortality.
 Kim and her husband Terrell launched the first Promise Walk for Preeclampsia in South Carolina in 2013.
 Additionally, she has served on the Internal Infant Death Review (IIDR) Committee for the purpose of improving the health outcomes of moms and babies who participated in the Palmetto Healthy Start Program.
 Kim also leads the Expecting Miracles Ministry at her church, Right Direction Church International.
 Through this group, she facilitates support for families who have faced disappointment (including child loss) during the childbearing process.
 With all that Kim does, she is most proud of her role as a wife to Terrell and mom to Tyson and Cameron.
 Kim most recently began her service on the Board of Directors for The Preeclampsia Foundation in 2018.

 Clement Pappas is the President of the Board at Federal Distilling, a startup craft distillery in Philadelphia.
 Clement is the former CEO of Clement Pappas & Co., a leading supplier of store-brand juices, which was founded in 1942 by his grandfather, a hardworking U.S. immigrant.
 The business was a key part of Clement’s family life growing up, and where he later worked in an executive capacity for 15 years.
 Clement was responsible for many key growth initiatives, which helped the company to triple in size during his tenure, including a major turnaround of the company’s largest plant; the design, construction, and startup of the company’s California plant; sales penetration at key national accounts including Walmart and Costco; and leading the sale of the business in 2011 to Lassonde Industries.
 Prior to Clement Pappas & Co., he worked for Arthur Andersen Business Consulting in the New York office.
 Clement is a Henry Crown Fellow at the Aspen Institute.
 He is also a member of the YPO Philadelphia Chapter, The Union League of Philadelphia, and a past Board member of the Grocery Manufacturer’s Association.
 Clement graduated cum laude from Duke University with a BSE in Economics and Civil Engineering and earned his MBA from The Wharton School at the University of Pennsylvania where he graduated a Palmer Scholar, the highest academic honor conferred by the School.
 Clement lives with his wife Lauren in Philadelphia.
 They tragically lost their son, Peter Joseph Pappas, in July 2015 after Lauren suffered HELLP Syndrome and had to deliver Peter at 29 weeks.
 Clement has served on the Preeclampsia Foundation Board since 2016.